 - 18.1 A number of statutory and essential information documents / notices are displayed on all notice boards at each site and must not be removed or replaced except by authorized personnel.
-Statutory notices and documentation include: - Poster 'Health & Safety Law What You Should Know' this gives details of your local Environmental Health Office and UMG personnel with Health and Safety duties at your site. - Emergency Evacuation Procedures - 18.2 Employer's Liability Insurance is made accessible to all employees via the shared network drive. - 18.3 The Student Handbook and Staff Handbook include details of members of staff who have specific roles under the Health and Safety Policy, including: - Names and contact details of First Aiders - Names and contact details of Fire Wardens
+Statutory notices and documentation include: - Poster 'Health & Safety Law What You Should Know' this gives details of your local Environmental Health Office and UMG personnel with Health and Safety duties at your site. - Emergency Evacuation Procedures

+- 18.2 Employer's Liability Insurance is made accessible to all employees via the shared network drive. - 18.3 The Point Blank website includes a policies section which is available to students and staff, as well as publicly, that lists the members of staff who have specific roles including: - Names of First Aiders - Names of Fire Wardens